 "The biggest reason for hope is because you — the children and young people of today — are taking the lead on demanding urgent action, and empowering yourselves to learn about, and shape the world around you," UNICEF Executive Director Henrietta Fore wrote in an Open Letter to the World's Children.
 "We want to work together with you to find the solutions you need to tackle the challenges of today, to build a better future for yourselves and the world you will inherit."

-Top photo: A child wades through flood water on her way to school in the Kurigram district of northern Bangladesh during monsoon season in August 2016. © UNICEF/UN0286416/Akash
+Top photo: A child wades through flood water on her way to school in the Kurigram district of northern Bangladesh during monsoon season. © UNICEF/UN0286416/Akash